Raise a Resilient Child: Easy Emotional Skills You Can Teach Today

 Encourage Perspective-Taking: Ask, “How do you think your friend felt?”.

-Validate All Emotions: Let your child cry, vent, and express their frustration without judgment.
+Validate All Emotions: Let your child cry, vent, and express their frustration without judgment, then speak to them.

 Use Books to Build Empathy: Choose stories with emotional depth and discuss the characters’ feelings after reading.

-Encourage Independent Problem-Solving: Let your child try to do things on their own before stepping in.
+Encourage trying first.
+Let your child attempt tasks before stepping in.

 Prepares kids for leadership and teamwork.